KacperPiotrGadula/Kubernetes/Implementation of stateless applications/Liveness i Readiness/Readme.md

 - To prevent this, when designing applications (most often) a special HTTP endpoint is created that can be cycled filed to: ``/health`` or ``/healthz``
     -> Regardless of whether the application was designed under Kubernetes

+# Important: both liveness and we define readiness for containers